Wonka Bar: Nestlé Wonka Bars

-To promote the Charlie and the Chocolate Factory film, 5 Wonka products (including a Wonka bar) were packaged with a Golden Ticket, as in the novel and films.
-The Golden Ticket in a Wonka Bar entitled the winner to a $10000 cash prize.
+To promote the 2005 film Charlie and the Chocolate Factory, five different Wonka products were each packaged with a Golden Ticket, as in the novel and films.
+Each Golden Ticket awarded a different prize to its finder; the one in the Wonka bar awarded $10,000 cash.

-A Nestlé factory in Europe began producing Wonka Bars in the flavors and wrappers depicted in the 2005 film: Whipple-Scrumptious Fudgemallow Delight, Nutty Crunch Surprise [without actual nuts] and Triple Dazzle Caramel.
+A Nestlé factory in Europe began producing Wonka Bars in the flavors and wrappers depicted in the 2005 film: Whipple-Scrumptious Fudgemallow Delight, Nutty Crunch Surprise and Triple Dazzle Caramel.

 Nestlé Japan also released some Wonka Bars, in two flavours, Whipple Scrumptious Caramel Delight and Mysterious Spit-Spat Bar.
 These bars feature a wrapper done in the same style as the bars that appear in the Tim Burton film adaptation.
 More flavors appeared, including Piritto Natty Bur, Edible Garden, Eureka Moment, Happy Go Lucky, and Making WoW!
 Nestlé Japan also released a toy truck containing these bars.
 However, they have since been discontinued after the sale to Ferrero.

 In March 2010, Nestlé USA introduced a new line of chocolate bars named "Wonka Exceptionals", consisting of three varieties.
-The Wonka Scrumdiddlyumptious Chocolate Bar (based on a bar of the same name from the 1971 film) consists of bits of toffee, cookie and peanuts in milk chocolate.
-The Wonka Chocolate Waterfall Bar contains white chocolate swirled with milk chocolate (named in reference to and emulating the chocolate waterfall and its purpose of churning the chocolate river), and the Wonka Domed Dark Chocolate Bar is made of dark chocolate topped with milk chocolate medallions.
+The Wonka Scrumdiddlyumptious Chocolate Bar consists of bits of toffee, cookie and peanuts in milk chocolate.
+The Wonka Chocolate Waterfall Bar contains white chocolate swirled with milk chocolate, and the Wonka Domed Dark Chocolate Bar is made of dark chocolate topped with milk chocolate medallions.
 Wonka launched the product line with an in-package Golden Ticket sweepstakes.
 Ten Golden Tickets could be found in bars and bags of Wonka Exceptionals chocolates, and each ticket was worth a grand prize of a trip around the world.
-Recent new additions to the Wonka Exceptionals include Wonka Triple Dazzle Caramel, which consists of milk chocolate filled with caramel and a dash of sea salt (this variety had previously been produced to promote the 2005 film, where it consisted of caramel in white chocolate as opposed to milk), and Wonka Fantabulous Fudge, which consists of chocolate fudge in milk chocolate.
+Recent new additions to the Wonka Exceptionals include Wonka Triple Dazzle Caramel, which consists of milk chocolate filled with caramel and a dash of sea salt, and Wonka Fantabulous Fudge, which consists of chocolate fudge in milk chocolate.
 They were discontinued in 2012.